 Causes

-- Hard sports (such as throwing a baseball)

-- Lifting (such as weight-lifting)

-- Upper body work (such as digging)
+• Muscle Overuse.
+Chest pain can follow hard sports (such as throwing a baseball).
+Lifting (such as weights) or upper body work (such as digging) can be causes.
+This type of muscle soreness often increases with movement of the shoulders.